Yomoni/maven-auto-upgrade-script/README.md

 Cloning into 'private-repo'...
 fatal: could not read Username for 'https://github.com': terminal prompts disabled
 ```
-Same solution as the previous question, try to execute a ```bash git push``` command before executing the script to tempoprary remmber GitHub access.
+Same solution as the previous question, try to execute a ```git push``` command before executing the script to temporary remember GitHub access.

 ### _hub_ cannot create the pull request on GitHub